 Click below to listen to Spyda’s recording of “One On The Way” (an original Spyda track written by George “Stodge” Otigbah): –

-(There are more Spyda recordings on the Music page)
+(There are more Spyda recordings from 1971 on the Music Page)

 “Feeling very pleased with ourselves and egos inflated, we headed back to be met at Harwich and driven home.
 We had been recording on an 8-track machine, and were given some rough mix, 2 track reel tapes, to take with us.
 These went immediately to Charisma records, but they were not in a position to consider our band at that time.